-Over the last ten years, the number of litigation matters and insurance claims pertaining to hot coffee and hot tea spills on customers coming through a drive-thru has skyrocketed.
-The statistics for these events are not tracked in any reliable way but look at legal dockets across the country and it is obvious that hot coffee and hot tea spills – especially through drive-thru as well as carry-out operations have become an industry hazard of world-class proportion.
-Burning Hot Coffee A Warning for Restaurant Drive Thru Customers
+Over the last ten years, the number of litigation matters and insurance claims about hot coffee and hot tea spills on customers coming through a drive-thru has skyrocketed.
+The statistics for these events are not tracked in any reliable way, but look at legal dockets across the country, and it is obvious that hot coffee and hot tea spills – especially through the drive-thru and carry-out operations have become an industry hazard of world-class proportion.

-The infamous 1994 lawsuit involving a cup of coffee from McDonald’s and an injured customer has become one of the most newsworthy civil cases in America.
-Though the McDonald’s Hot Coffee Case is often mocked, the story behind this case should serve as a warning to restaurant owners around the country: hot coffee served at drive-thru windows can lead to serious injuries if not handled properly.
-HBO premiered its documentary, Hot Coffee, in 2011 to tell the true story behind the case and provide a cautionary tale for other businesses.
+The infamous 1994 lawsuit involving a cup of coffee from McDonald’s and an injured customer has become one of America’s most newsworthy civil cases.
+Though the McDonald’s Hot Coffee Case is often mocked, the story behind this case should warn restaurant owners around the country: hot coffee served at drive-thru windows can lead to serious injuries if not handled properly.
+HBO premiered its documentary Hot Coffee in 2011 to tell the true story behind the case and provide a cautionary tale for other businesses.

 The lawsuit stems from a 79-year-old woman who had purchased coffee from the drive-thru window at a McDonald’s restaurant in New Mexico.
 The coffee was served to her in a Styrofoam cup and was far too hot for consumption.
 She spilled the coffee on her lap, suffering third-degree burns.
 The woman sued McDonald’s for negligence and was awarded $2.9 million in damages.

-Though the settlement amount in the McDonald’s case was high, it wasn’t necessarily out of line with similar cases.
+Though the settlement amount in the McDonald’s case was high, it wasn’t necessarily in line with similar cases.
 Hot beverages that are served too hot can cause both minor and serious burns, as well as dental damage.

-Did you know that from 1982 to 1992 there were actually 700 people who reported being burned after ordering hot beverages from McDonald’s drive-thru window before the lawsuit?
+Did you know that from 1982 to 1992, 700 people reported being burned after ordering hot beverages from McDonald’s drive-thru window before the lawsuit?

-McDonald’s is not the only business that got sued for hot coffee burns.
+McDonald’s is not the only business that has been sued for hot coffee burns.

-Many personal injury lawyers are aware that restaurants are at risk with these types of situations taking place.
+Many personal injury lawyers know that restaurants are at risk in these situations.
 A patron of a place that serves hot coffee via the drive-thru window can be seriously injured if the beverage is not served at a safe temperature.
-Some precautions you can take is to make sure your lid is on securely, that your drink is not too full or overflowing, that the cup and lid are properly sealed, and that the temperature of the coffee is appropriate for consumption.
+Some precautions you can take are to ensure your lid is on securely, that your drink is not too full or overflowing, that the cup and lid are properly sealed, and that the temperature of the coffee is appropriate for consumption.

-A business may be held liable in certain cases if they do not make a reasonable effort to prevent injuries resulting from hot beverages being served at drive-thru windows.
+A business may be held liable in certain cases if it does not make a reasonable effort to prevent injuries resulting from hot beverages served at drive-thru windows.

 Warning – Coffee Served Too Hot Can Cause Severe Injury

-As a restaurant expert witness, I have seen firsthand the dangerous consequences of serving coffee that is too hot.
-Contrary to popular belief, a piping hot cup of coffee is not a sign of quality but rather a potential hazard.
+As a restaurant expert witness, I have seen firsthand the dangerous consequences of serving too hot coffee.
+Contrary to popular belief, a piping hot cup of coffee is not a sign of quality but a potential hazard.
 Hot coffee can cause severe burns that result in excruciating pain, long-term scarring, and even nerve damage.
 The National Coffee Association recommends serving coffee at a temperature between 180°F and 185°F to provide a balance of safety and taste.
 Customers should be aware that coffee served above this temperature can cause injury.

-As a customer, you should always take precautions when ordering hot drinks at restaurant drive-thru windows.
-You should never assume that the temperature of your coffee is safe and you should always be aware that it could contain scalding liquid.
+As a customer, you should always take precautions when ordering hot drinks at the drive-thru restaurant window.
+You should never assume that the temperature of your coffee is safe, and you should always be aware that it could contain scalding liquid.
 If a cup of coffee is too hot to touch, it can pose a serious risk of injury if spilled on sensitive skin areas like your face, eyes, and hands.

-In order to ensure that restaurant owners are meeting their obligations to provide a safe environment for their customers, as a restaurant consultant I suggest implementing safety measures such as tamper-evident lids and double cup insulation for hot beverages.
-It is also important to provide thorough staff training on proper temperature standards, lid security, and spill prevention.
-By taking the extra steps to ensure customer safety, restaurant owners will be able to protect themselves from any potential legal issues that may arise.
-By following these simple precautions restaurant owners and staff can avoid the high financial costs of an incident involving hot coffee.
+As a restaurant consultant, I suggest implementing safety measures such as tamper-evident lids and double-cup insulation for hot beverages to ensure that restaurant owners meet their obligations to provide a safe environment for their customers.
+Providing thorough staff training on proper temperature standards, lid security, and spill prevention is also important.
+Restaurant owners can protect themselves from any potential legal issues by taking the extra steps to ensure customer safety.
+By following these simple precautions, restaurant owners and staff can avoid the high financial costs of an incident involving hot coffee.
 With proper responsibility and attention, restaurant drive-thru customers can remain safe and burn-free.

 Common causes of excessive heat in hot coffee

-When it comes to serving piping-hot coffee in a busy establishment, excessive heat can become a problem.
+When serving piping-hot coffee in a busy establishment, excessive heat can become a problem.
 I have seen this issue arise time and time again.
-There are a few common culprits for overly hot coffee, including improperly calibrated coffee machines, lack of temperature controls, and leaving coffee pots or carafes on heating elements for too long.
+A few common culprits for overly hot coffee include improperly calibrated coffee machines, lack of temperature controls, and leaving coffee pots or carafes on heating elements for too long.
 Not only can excessively hot coffee be unpleasant to drink, but it can also pose a safety hazard for customers and employees.
-It is important to address this issue promptly and ensure that proper measures are taken to regulate the temperature of coffee served in restaurants.
+It is important to address this issue promptly and ensure proper measures are taken to regulate the temperature of coffee served in restaurants.

 The Dangers of Consuming Excessively Hot Beverages & Their Potential for Severe Burns